srhart/GCode/README.md

         J: Twice round set to 1

 ## M5520 - Drill a set of holes on a diameter, no peck drilling.
-        [!NOTE] CB is used for rear working.
-Change to C for front working.
+Note: *CB is used for rear working.
+Change to C for front working.*

         G65 P5520 X__ R__ Z__ E__
         X: The hole centre (PDC)
         R: Clearange height
         Z: Hole depth
         E: The number of holes

-        [!NOTE]
+Notes:
-        Axis should be G17
+ - Axis should be G17
-        C should be locked
+ - C should be locked
-        Rotating tool should be started
+ - Rotating tool should be started
-        Feed rate should be set
+ - Feed rate should be set

 ## M5530 - (Modal) Mill a triangle pocket.
-        ToDo - add helical ramp to start, spiral out G65/G66 P5530 X__ U__ V__ Z__ D__ R__ Q__ A__ B__ C__ F__
+ToDo - add helical ramp to start, spiral out.

+        G65/G66 P5530 X__ U__ V__ Z__ D__ R__ Q__ A__ B__ C__ F__
         Y: Allways 0, X: Centre
         V: Width v